-A clothing and textile project or display completed by 2 or more 4-H members
+Points Allowed: Blue 50; Red 30; White 20 A clothing and textile project or display completed by 2 or more 4-H members

 - 1. Junior

-- Intermediate 2.
+- 2. Intermediate

 - 3. Senior

-- Novice <2 - Advanced
+- a.
+Novice <2 - b.
+Advanced

-DEPARTMENT 827 - NEEDLEWORK
+DEPARTMENT 820 - NEEDLEWORK

 Member enrolled in this project may enter as many DIFFER-ENT articles as desired, but they must be enrolled in the phase in which they exhibit, and articles must be from the current 4-H year's work.
 Placing will be on appropriateness of article to current styles as well as quality of article.
 Articles that will be modeled in the Style Show must follow guidelines for Section 7.
 Grand and Reserve Grand Champion will be awarded at the judge's discretion per age group provided there are more than 5 individual entries per class and age group.